cds-hooks/sandbox/README.md

 The Sandbox supports the following CDS Hooks Workflows:

 - `patient-view`: On initial load, the Sandbox displays what looks like the opening of a patient's chart.
 A default CDS Service displays a card pertaining to the `patient-view` hook invoked on this view.
 On the toolbar in the header, the Patient View tab should be highlighted to indicate this default view.
 When navigated to this view, the Sandbox will invoke configured CDS Services listening on the `patient-view` hook.
-- `medication-prescribe`: Invoked by the Rx View tab on the header, the Sandbox displays an EHR-like view of a form a care provider would use to author a medication for a specific condition.
+- `order-select`: Invoked by the Rx View tab on the header, the Sandbox displays an EHR-like view of a form a care provider would use to author a medication for a specific condition.
 With the patient in context, you can drill down into the specific (if any) conditions the patient has.
 Additionally, you can choose from an extensive list of medications to prescribe, and adjust dosage instructions accordingly.
-Any action taken on this view once a medication is prescribed will invoke the configured CDS Services on this tool listening on the `medication-prescribe` hook.
+Any action taken on this view once a medication is prescribed will invoke the configured CDS Services on this tool listening on the `order-select` hook.

 ### Tools